-- It is a parent's choice on whether or not to send unchaperoned high school students and teenagers to Ocean City in June; however, it's important for parents to know that the popular Play It Safe program has been canceled for the 2021 season due to the Covid-19 pandemic. - June has historically been a popular time for high school graduates and other young adults to visit Ocean City, leading to an increase in disorderly behavior, compared to the other 11 months of the year, throughout town.
+- It is a parent's choice on whether or not to send unchaperoned high school students and teenagers to Ocean City in June, however it's important for parents to know that the popular Play It Safe program is no longer offered. - June has historically been a popular time for high school graduates and other young adults to visit Ocean City, leading to an increase in disorderly behavior throughout town.